 The last thing you want as you come down from a strong deadlift is for the plates to bounce.
 That’s why we recommend the Bells of Steel Dead Bounce Bumper Plates for anyone who’s looking to lift some heavy weight without the heavy bounce.

 I found during my testing that the plates greatly reduced any bounce, but they were also quieter and much gentler on your home gym flooring.
 Another reason it earned a 5 out of 5 on functionality is the plates’s diameter is no wider than 3.15 inches, whereas the average 45-pound bumper plate is 3.75 inches wide.
-This means you can fit more plates on the bar.
+“You can stack plenty on a barbell sleeve and still have room for collars—a major perk when loading up for heavy deadlifts,” states certified sports nutrition coach Ben Emminger.

 Loading Bells of Steel matte black bumper plate on barbell

 The durability is a 4.5 out of 5, and the only reason I docked points was because there’s no stated durometer rating, a score of 0-100 based on how hard the rubber is.
 This rating generally gives us a good idea of how “bouncy” the plates are.
-Again, we found they were as close to a “dead bounce” as you can get but your experience may be different.
+“Still, though, the ‘dead bounce’ marketing proved to be factual when I trained with these bumpers and routinely dropped them from the top of a deadlift,” Ben adds.
+“No scuffs or signs of wear and tear.
+I’d happily use these again in my own home gym.”

 Read our Bells of Steel Weight Plate Reviews for our thoughts on the company’s full line-up.